Specialty Dance Class

 How is the dance class structured?

-• Natalie and Mel are qualified teachers.
-They bring all the energy, talent and teaching knowledge to run the class.
+• Amy is a qualified music teacher.
+She brings all her talent and teaching knowledge to run the class.

 • Alison is a physiotherapist who has worked with children for 17 years.
 Alison loves group based physical activity and is passionate about modifying community activities to create opportunities for all kids to enjoy them.